 Party City

-Simplifying Balloon Purchasing
+Simplifying the Balloon Experience

 Summary

 Party City is the largest retailer of party goods in the U.S. The highest performing product category is balloons, with 80% of users including at least one balloon in their order.
+Their goal was to improve balloon product ratings by streamlining the purchasing process and pickup experience.

 Impact